-The pickup is after the close of the last day of the testing window.
+The pickup is after the close of the last day of the testing window for each individual district.
 DACs are to call UPS at (800) 823-7459 to schedule all pickups (both scorable and nonscorable) using Pearson's "Return Service."
 Provide the UPS representative with the following information:

-- Account number from bottom of the return label - Physical location where packages are to be picked up - Estimated number of packages that will be available for pick up
+- Account number from bottom of the return label - Physical location where packages are to be picked up - > Estimated number of packages that will be available for pick up